sporto/hop/readme.md

 See examples app in `./Examples/`.
 To run the example apps:

 - Clone this repo
-- Navigate to example app (examples/basic or examples/advanced)
+- In terminal go to example app folder (either examples/basic or examples/advanced)
-- Install packages `elm package install`
+- Install packages `elm package install -y`
-- Run `elm reactor`
+- Run `elm reactor` in app folder
 - Open `http://localhost:8000/App.elm`

 # Testing